 The Broken Periscope

+In the dream, I saw myself being shown around a beautiful home.
+It was huge!
+We came to one particular area – with white marble tiles on the floor, grand columns and French windows.
+I knew the home belonged to a wealthy banker.
 Then the scene changed.
 I was walking along a dusty path and came across a young boy.
 He was playing with a toy periscope, but the periscope was broken and he handed it to me to fix.
 I saw the problem straightaway.
 The two mirrors inside the periscope were fuzzy and you couldn’t see through them properly.
 So I took out the fuzzy mirrors and replaced them with clean ones, and I gave the periscope back to the boy.
 Then I woke up.

 A few weeks later, I was chatting with a colleague at work.
-I had mentioned my need for a new place to live since my flatmate was getting married.
-“Funny you should say that,” he said, “because I have a friend – and he’s a banker.
+I had mentioned my need for a new place to live because my flatmate was getting married.
+“Funny you should say that,” he said, “because I have a friend and he’s a banker.
 At the moment, he’s overseas on a longterm contract and I need someone to live in his home.”

 Confusion in the Academy

-It wasn’t until I began my PhD that I fully understood the problem of the periscope’s mirrors.
-To my shock, I discovered the topic of hearing God’s voice is absent in the Protestant academy!
+It wasn’t until I began my PhD that I understood the problem of the periscope’s mirrors.
+To my shock, I discovered this topic is absent in the Protestant academy!
 There is virtually no theological reflection on the topic of direct Spirit revelation among Protestant writers.
-For the few theologians who do mention it, it is largely through the lens of prophecy as seen in 1 Corinthians, a specialist gift that involves hearing God for others.
+For the few theologians who do mention it, it is largely through the lens of prophecy in 1 Corinthians, a specialist gift that involves hearing God for others.

 Problems in the Church